 The CBWS Model 6.0 predicts significant growth only for Berkeley and Jefferson Counties.
 Berkeley County's "urban area," as defined by the US Census, more than doubled in size between the 2000 and 2010 census (30 square miles in 2000 to 70 in 2010).
 The "Hagerstown Urban Area," including the I-81 corridor of Berkeley County has the fastest rate of urban land cover growth in the Chesapeake Bay Watershed (Cacapon Institute, 2015).
 Berkeley County is an MS4 and therefore has a stormwater ordinance.
-Jefferson County, and several municipalities therein, have voluntarily adopted stormwater ordinances that address new and redevelopment runoff during WIP2 implementation.
+Jefferson County, and several municipalities therein, have voluntarily adopted stormwater ordinances that address new and re-development runoff during Phase 2 WIP Implementation.

 The CBWS model predicts Morgan County to experience minor growth by 2025.
 Morgan County does not, however have a stormwater ordinance that fully addresses water quality.
-Voluntary BMP implementation and stormwater education efforts carried out by local watershed associations have been quite successful and well received by the public.
-The Warm Springs Run and the Sleepy Creek Watershed Associations are strong local advocates for adequate stormwater management.
-Several projects were implemented through technical assistance providers and grants through NFWF, CBIG, 319, WV Stream Partners, and the CBTrust G3 grant programs.
-In addition, the Region 9 Chesapeake Bay Coordinator, WVDEP, WV Division of Natural Resources (WVDNR), and WV Conservation Agency (WVCA) have been very active in Morgan County and this will continue.
+Voluntary BMP implementation and stormwater education efforts carried out by local watershed associations have been quite successful in Morgan County.
 We anticipate that voluntary BMPs implemented by 2025 will offset most of the nutrient and sediment load increases occurring due to development.